Esmeralda (The Hunchback of Notre-Dame): Adaptations

 Many film adaptations of The Hunchback of Notre-Dame have been made, which take various degrees of liberty with the novel and the character.
 The 1956 movie by Jean Delannoy, in which Esmeralda was portrayed by Gina Lollobrigida, introduced a number of significant changes to her character.
 Namely, in Delannoy's version Esmeralda is a Romani rather than a Frenchwoman adopted by the Romani, and her costume was designed to be as close as possible to that of a Medieval Romani woman.
-Lollobrigida was also the first actress to portray Esmeralda barefoot, in contrast to Hugo's novel; all these details made their way into a number of subsequent adaptations, including Disney's 1996 animated version.
+Lollobrigida was also the first actress to portray Esmeralda as routinely barefoot in contrast to Hugo's novel and some earlier adaptations thereof; all these details made their way into a number of subsequent adaptations, including Disney's 1996 animated version.

 In the 1996 Disney animated film adaptation, Esmeralda is shown to be a kind, caring, independent and witty Roma who is willing to help others in need.
 Esmeralda's greatest wish is to see outcasts like Quasimodo and her fellow Romani be accepted to society and be treated as people.
+She returns in the 2002 animated sequel, where she is married with Phoebus and they both have a son named Zephyr.
 Esmeralda is a very rare meetable character at the Disney Parks and Resorts, but can be seen as a figure inside Clopin's Music Box in Fantasyland.
-When the Disney Princess franchise was first formed in the early 2000s Esmeralda was also officially part of the original line-up, but she was soon removed along with Tinker Bell as it was decided that they did not suit the brand.
+When the Disney Princess franchise was first formed in the early 2000s Esmeralda was also officially part of the original line-up, but she was soon removed as it was decided that she did not suit the brand.
 Nevertheless she is still marketed in some Disney Store products, albeit more moderately than other Disney heroines.

 Usually each adaptation portrays Esmeralda as a young woman in her 20s, not a 16-year-old girl as in Hugo's novel.
 Among the actresses who have played her over the years are: